Restoring Vision in Hazy Weather with Hierarchical Contrastive Learning: Proposed Method

 \textit{Top-Down Fusion:} To further fuse the hierarchical features, we design a symmetric hierarchical top-down fusion structure in HFB.
-As illustrated in Fig. \ref{fig:module}, similar to hierarchical bottom-up fusion, the hierarchical top-down fusion has two fusion stages.
+As illustrated in Fig. \ref{fig:module}, similar to hierarchical bottom-up fusion, hierarchical top-down fusion has two fusion stages.
 In the first fusion stage, a ReLU activation function and a deconvolution are employed to transform shapes of feature $F_{22}$ to the same as $\mathbf{F_{1}^{'}}$.
 Then, the differences between $F_{22}$ and $\mathbf{F_{1}^{'}}$ are used to refine the feature $F_{22}$.
-After that, in the second fusion stage, the refined feature $F_{22}$ is fed into the bottom branch to further refine $F_{3}$.
+After that, in the second fusion stage, the refined feature $\mathbf{F_{2}^{'}}$ is fed into the bottom branch to further refine $\mathbf{F_{3}}$.
 The process of the top-down fusion can be presented as:

 where $\mathbf{F_{1}^{'}},\mathbf{F_{2}^{'}},\mathbf{F_{3}^{'}}$ are the outputs of HFB.
 In the end, as shown in Fig. \ref{fig:overall}, the outputs of HFB are further strengthened via parallel residual connection and FEB, where FEB is the Residual Dense Block in \cite{liu2019griddehazenet}.
+As shown in Fig.~\ref{fig:FEB}, FEB block consists of five densely connected convolutional layers and a residual skip connection.
+The first four layers use a kernel size of 3 to increase the number of feature maps.
+Subsequently, the last layer utilizes a kernel size of 1 to fuse these feature maps.
+Finally, a skip connection is employed to combine the output of this block with its input.
 Our HIM module can thus exploit multi-scale hierarchical features to improve the dehazing performance.

 \textbf{Multi-output Image Reconstruction Module.} In HIE, different output branches produce feature maps with different resolutions.
-We consider that these hierarchical feature maps with different characteristics can be used to produce different samples for the subsequent contrastive learning.
+We consider that these hierarchical feature maps with different characteristics can be used to produce different samples for subsequent contrastive learning.
 Thus, we design a multi-output image reconstruction module in the tail of the network.
-As illustrated in Fig. \ref{fig:overall}, in each branch, we firstly apply feature attention block (FAB) to refine the feature, and then use a single convolution layer to reconstruct the image.
+As illustrated in Fig. \ref{fig:overall}, in each branch, we first apply a feature attention block (FAB) to refine the feature, and then use a single convolution layer to reconstruct the image.
 The image reconstruction in each branch can be formulated as follows:

-where $\mathrm{HIM}_{n}^{\text {out}}$, $\mathrm{FAB}_{n}^{\text{out}}$ are the outputs of the $n^{th}$ branch HIM and FAB. $Conv$ is a $3\times3$ convolution.
+where $\mathrm{HIM}_{n}^{\text {out}}$, $\mathrm{FAB}_{n}^{\text{out}}$ are the outputs of the $n^{th}$ branch HIM and FAB. $\operatorname{Conv}$ is a $3\times3$ convolution.
 Up-sampling $\uparrow$ is used such that the features from different scales can be fused.